 |Metal – The Metal Element supports breathing, inspiration, and respiration, the breath of life, as well as the release of impurities, out with the old and in with the new.

 |Water – Water is the foundation of life.
 It expresses stillness, power, cleansing, and refreshment.
 Water supports every cell in the body.
 Without fresh, pure water in our bodies and in our environment, we compromise the vital integrity of our health.

 |Bamboo – An intrinsic part of the Chinese culture for ages, Bamboo is symbolic of longevity, youth, strength, suppleness, flexibility, adaptability, endurance, good luck, prosperity, virtue and traditional values.
 The Chinese associate its deep roots with resoluteness, the tall, clean and evergreen stem with honour and chastity, and the hollow interior with simplicity and

 Another very important Chinese symbol is the Ying-Yang symbol.

-In Chinese philosophy, the concept of yin-yang generally referred to in the West as (yin and yang) is used to describe how polar or seemingly contrary forces are interconnected and interdependent in the natural world, and how they give rise to each other in turn.
+In Chinese philosophy, the concept of yin-yang, generally referred to in the West as (yin and yang) is used to describe how polar or seemingly contrary forces are interconnected and interdependent in the natural world and how they give rise to each other in turn.
 Opposites thus only exist in relation to each other.
-The concept lies at the origins of many branches of classical Chinese science and philosophy, as well as being a primary guideline of traditional Chinese medicine, and a central principle of different forms of Chinese martial arts and exercise, such as baguazhang, Taijiquan (tai chi), and Qigong (Chi Kung) and of I Ching divination.
+The concept lies at the origins of many branches of classical Chinese science and philosophy, as well as being a primary guideline of traditional Chinese medicine and a central principle of different forms of Chinese martial arts and exercises, such as Baguazhang, Taijiquan (tai chi), and Qigong (Chi Kung) and of I Ching divination.
 Many natural dualities – e.g. dark and light, female and male, low and high, cold and hot – are thought of as manifestations of yin and yang (respectively).